dbpina/dlprov/README.md

 # DLProv

+This project, called DLProv, is part of my DSc research in the Program of Systems and Computer Science (PESC), COPPE, at the Federal University of Rio de Janeiro (UFRJ).

 DLProv is a service that evolved from [DNNProv](https://github.com/dbpina/dnnprov).
 Originally rooted in DNNProv, DLProv has expanded its scope and capabilities to accommodate the broader domain of Deep Learning (DL).

 DNNProv began as a provenance service designed to support online hyperparameter analysis in DL, integrating retrospective provenance data (r-prov) with typical DNN software data, e.g. hyperparameters, DNN architecture attributes, etc.